brineamelia/P1-WIL/README.md

 Wave testing : Across all pages

 - Wave flagged a redundent link as an alert acros all three pages.
-This link sits within the navbar and acts as "Home".
+This link sits within the navbar and acts as a "Home button".
 There is also a home link situated in the top left had corner of each page.
-I kept this in situ as I feel it assists with the navigation of the website
+I kept this in situ as I feel it assists with the navigation of the website.

 Index page: Wave highlighted the underlining of the hero image text as an alert.
 I kept this as I wanted it to stand out and be the first text the reader saw/read.
 I kept the underline decoration to make it more eyecatching.